The Lamperti representation of real-valued self-similar Markov processes: Examples

-The aim of this section is to characterize the law of $(\xi^{\pm}, \zeta^{\pm}, U^{\pm})$ which defines the Lamperti-Kiu processes through two examples.
-The first example is the $\alpha$-stable process killed at the first hitting time of zero, and second is the $\alpha$-stable process conditioned to avoid zero in the case $\alpha\in(1,2)$.
+The aim of this section is to characterize the law of $(\xi^{\pm}, \zeta^{\pm}, U^{\pm})$ which defines the Lamperti--Kiu processes through two examples.
+The first example is the $\alpha$-stable process killed at the first hitting time of zero, and the second is the $\alpha$-stable process conditioned to avoid zero in the case $\alpha\in(1,2)$.

 We start by reviewing some results in the literature about self-similar Markov processes.
-Through this section $X$ will denote an $\alpha$-stable process and $T$ its first hitting time of zero ($T=\inf\{t>0: X_t=0\}$, with $\inf\{\emptyset\}=\infty$); and we will denote by $X^0$ and $X^\updownarrow$ the $\alpha$-stable process killed at $T$ and conditioned to avoid zero, respectively.
+Through this section, $X$ will denote an $\alpha $-stable process and $T$ its first hitting time of zero ($T=\inf\{t>0\dvt X_t=0\}$, with $\inf\{\varnothing\}=\infty$); and we will denote by $X^0$ and $X^\updownarrow$ the $\alpha$-stable process killed at $T$ and conditioned to avoid zero, respectively.

 In the case $\alpha=2$, the process $X$ has no jumps and $X^0$ corresponds to a standard real Brownian motion absorbed at level 0.
-On the other hand, the Brownian motion conditioned to avoid zero is a three dimensional Bessel process, see e.g. \cite{Revuz-Yor}.
+On the other hand, the Brownian motion conditioned to avoid zero is a three dimensional Bessel process, see, for example, Revuz and Yor \cite{Revuz-Yor}.
 Thus, depending on the starting point, $X^\updownarrow$ is such that $X^\updownarrow$ or $-X^\updownarrow$ is a Bessel process of dimension 3.
-Since all Bessel processes are obtained as the images by the Lamperti representation of the exponential of Brownian motion with drift, see e.g. \cite{Carmona-Petit-Yor} or \cite{Yor92}, we obtain the following for $x\in\mathbb{R}^\ast$,
+Since all Bessel processes are obtained as the images by the Lamperti representation of the exponential of Brownian motion with drift, see, for example, Carmona, Petit and Yor \cite{Carmona-Petit-Yor} or Yor \cite{Yor92}, we obtain the following for $x\in\mathbb{R}^\ast$,

-where $\xi^0$ and $\xi^\updownarrow$ are real Brownian motions with drift, viz., $\xi^0 = (B_t - t/2, t\geq 0)$ and $\xi^\updownarrow = (\widetilde{B}_t + t/2, t\geq 0)$, with $B$, $\widetilde{B}$ real Brownian motions.
+where $\xi^0$ and $\xi^\updownarrow$ are real Brownian motions with drift, viz., $\xi^0 = (B_t - t/2, t\geq0)$ and $\xi^\updownarrow= (\widetilde{B}_t + t/2, t\geq0)$, with $B$, $\widetilde{B}$ real Brownian motions.
 Therefore, the Lamperti representation is known in the case $\alpha=2$, so we exclude this case in our examples.

-For $0<\alpha<2$, let $\psi$ be the characteristic exponent of $X$: $\mathbb{E}[\exp{(i\lambda X_t)}]=\exp{(t\psi(\lambda))}$, $t\geq 0$, $\lambda \in \mathbb{R}$.
+For $0<\alpha<2$, let $\psi$ be the characteristic exponent of $X$: $\mathbb{E}[\exp{(\mathrm{i}\lambda X_t)}]=\exp{(t\psi(\lambda))}$, $t\geq0$, $\lambda\in\mathbb{R}$.
 It is well known that $\psi$ is given by

 where $\nu$ is the density of the L\'evy measure: